AI Agent Identity Architecture

 Problem

-AI agents need to authenticate and be authorized to access services inside and outside the enterprise.
-Unlike human users, agents may be ephemeral, numerous, and capable of acting either on behalf of a human (delegated) or entirely autonomously under their own identity.
-Incumbent IAM/PAM tools were not designed for this scale or dynamism, and existing protocols (OAuth 2.0) do not capture the nuance of who directed an action — the agent or a human.
+AI agents must authenticate to and be authorized for services inside and outside the enterprise.
+Unlike human users, they may be ephemeral, numerous, and capable of acting either on behalf of a human (delegated) or under their own identity (autonomous).
+Incumbent IAM and PAM tooling was not designed for this scale or rate of change, and bearer-token protocols do not model who directed an action — the agent or a human — or bound an agent’s authority to a single task rather than to its whole workload (per Securing the Autonomous Future).

 The agent acts on behalf of a human user using that user’s scoped access token.
-Typical today for copilots and AI coding assistants.
-Simpler to govern because the human is still the principal of record.
+Typical for copilots and AI coding assistants.
+Simpler to govern because the human remains the principal of record.
+This is the assistive pattern in Microsoft Entra Agent ID terms (delegated permissions, acts for a user) and the OAuth 2.1 delegation flow in Okta for AI Agents.

-The agent has its own unique identity and authenticates independently to carry out tasks.
+The agent has a unique identity and authenticates independently to carry out tasks.
 Required for infrastructure agents, RPA-style workflows, and AI-employee scenarios.
-Harder to govern because identity sprawl is rapid and credentials may be ephemeral.
+Harder to govern: identity sprawl is rapid and credentials may be ephemeral.
+This is the autonomous pattern (own identity, client-credentials flow) in Entra Agent ID, which also defines a third, hybrid shape — an agent paired 1:1 with its own user account (mailbox, Teams) for cases where the agent must appear as a directory user.

 Trend